ryanatkn/react-typescript-closing-the-loop/README.md

 I was amazed at how many errors and inconsistencies linters could find, increasingly so in the past several years of tool evolution, and TypeScript was a natural next step.
-(JSLint -> JSHint -> ESLint -> TypeScript + TSLint + ESLint... fatigued?
+(`JSLint -> JSHint -> ESLint -> TypeScript + TSLint + ESLint`... fatigued?
-nope, energized! these tools have saved me a lot of time) I was already transpiling my code from commonjs modules and ES6 syntax - at that point, the cost of adopting TypeScript was quite small (change the file extension, pop in the compiler), and the benefits have been tremendous.
+nope, energized! these tools have saved me a lot of time) I was already transpiling my code from commonjs modules and ES6 - at that point, the cost of adopting TypeScript was quite small (change the file extension, pop in the compiler), and the benefits have been tremendous.